faizudeen1997/SCDF-X-IBM-Hackathon-2020/README.md

 # Analysing existing solutions
 We have also identified SCDF’s existing solutions (using the datasets on NFEC’s website) and their areas for improvement:

-# 1. In 2006, automatic sprinklers were installed within some rubbish chutes in some blocks in Jurong West.
-# Problems with this existing solution:
+1. In 2006, automatic sprinklers were installed within some rubbish chutes in some blocks in Jurong West.
+Problems with this existing solution:
 - High installation costs
 - The moist environment within the chutes corroded the heat detectors, rendering them ineffective
-### - Promotes bacterial growth
+- Promotes bacterial growth
-### - The discarded water makes the rubbish heavy and inconvenient for the garbage collectors
+- The discarded water makes the rubbish heavy and inconvenient for the garbage collectors

-### 2. In 2011, buttons to activate the chute flushing system were installed in the common areas of some blocks in Tanjong Pagar GRC, so residents could press them to release water down the chute if a fire broke out.
+2. In 2011, buttons to activate the chute flushing system were installed in the common areas of some blocks in Tanjong Pagar GRC, so residents could press them to release water down the chute if a fire broke out.
 Problems with this existing solution:
-High false alarms
+- High false alarms
-High water wastage due to misuse of pressed buttons despite no rubbish chute fires
+- High water wastage due to misuse of pressed buttons despite no rubbish chute fires
+- Promotes Bacterial growth

 ## Pitch Video
 2min Pitch